 That is until the aforementioned researchers revealed that they're working on quite possibly the most revolutionary acne solution to date: an acne vaccine.
 Take a minute to recover from this incredible news—we had to ourselves.

 P. acnes secrete a toxic protein on the skin that causes inflammation, but this vaccine would serve as an antibody to the protein, Allure reports.
-The vaccine won't kill the bacteria itself, as one of the lead researchers, Eric C. Huang explains that in some ways, P. acnes is beneficial—It's the gram-positive bacteria found in your hair, neck, face, and intestines, and some strains even destroy viruses trying to enter the skin.
+The vaccine won't kill the bacteria itself, as one of the lead researchers, Eric C. Huang explains.
+In some ways, P. acnes is beneficial—It's the gram-positive bacteria found in your hair, neck, face, and intestines, and some strains even destroy viruses trying to enter the skin.

 Surprisingly enough, the acne vaccine will be able to do much more than prevent pimples: It will also help with endocarditis, endophthalmitis, osteomyelitis, as well as joint, nervous system, and cranial neurosurgery infections.